-Since its first induction in 1971, the B.S. in forensic chemistry program in the Chemistry Department at Buffalo State was committed to providing a high-quality and well-rounded experience for its students.
-We have striven to inform, educate and provide a learning environment that will best prepare our students for a wide-range of career options in forensic science, or to pursue further studies in graduate school.
+Since its first induction in 1971, the B.S. in Forensic Chemistry program in the Chemistry Department at Buffalo State has been committed to providing a high-quality and well-rounded experience for its students.
+We have striven to inform, educate and provide a learning environment that will best prepare our students for a wide-range of career options in forensic science and related areas.
 Thus, it is important that students have a firm foundation in chemistry, mathematics, biology and physics, so that they will understand the intricacies of their chosen field.
 We labor to prepare each student individually for the rigors of forensic analyses, research and legal mandates within the context of the Chemistry Department.
-In today’s world, books are only a part of the information that can be used to enhance one’s knowledge—it is also important to help the student become open-minded, ethical, adaptable, and to develop critical thinking skills—to ensure success in the continually evolving field of forensic chemistry We achieve this mission by:
+In today’s world, textbooks are only a part of the information that can be used to enhance one’s knowledge—it is also important to help the student become open-minded, ethical, adaptable, and to develop critical thinking skills—to ensure success in the continually evolving field of forensic chemistry.
+We achieve this mission by:

 -- Providing a high-quality and comprehensive curriculum wherein students can acquire the knowledge, skills, and experiences necessary for success in their chosen field.

 -- Integrating coursework in chemistry, biology, physics and mathematics with research and hands-on experience

 -- Helping students to develop skills in analytical thinking, quantitative methods, problem-solving, critical thinking, and effective communication

 -- Enabling students, staff, and faculty to gain new knowledge through research

 -- Providing students with thorough academic and career guidance